High Protein Breakfast Burritos with Eggs Beans and Bacon

 - Repeat with the rest of the tortillas and filling.

 - You can serve the burritos like that but I prefer a crunchy burrito.
 I line a baking sheet and bake them at 400F for 5-7 minutes.

 - You can also pan fry them for about two minutes per side.

-- Serve right away.
+- Serve right away with your favorite sauces and dips.
 Read the blog post about information about storing and freezing leftovers.